aterui/mcbrnet/README.md

     with the specified number of patches and probability of branching.
-    The function returns adjacency and distance matrices, hypothetical environmental values at each patch, and the number of patches upstream (akin to watershed area in river networks).
+    The function returns adjacency and distance matrices, hypothetical environmental values at each patch, and the number of patches upstream (akin to the watershed area in river networks).
 The output may be used in function `mcsim()` to simulate metacommunity dynamics in a branching network.

   - `mcsim`: Function `mcsim()` simulates metacommunity dynamics.
 By default, it produces a square-shaped landscape with randomly